aloy/HLMdiag/README.md

   - `cooks.distance()` calculates Cook’s distance values, which measures the difference between the original fixed effects and the deleted ones.
-  - `mdffits()` calculates MDFFITS, a multivariate version of the DFFFITS statistic, which is also a measure of the difference in fixed effects.
+  - `mdffits()` calculates MDFFITS, a multivariate version of the DFFITS statistic, which is also a measure of the difference in fixed effects.
   - `covtrace()` calculates covariance trace, the ratio between the covariance matrices with and without unit *i* to the identity matrix.